renjithsraj/paywix/README.rst

 [![DeepSource](https://static.deepsource.io/deepsource-badge-light-mini.svg)](https://deepsource.io/gh/renjithsraj/paywix/?ref=repository-badge)
 [![Downloads](https://static.pepy.tech/personalized-badge/paywix?period=total&units=international_system&left_color=black&right_color=orange&left_text=Downloads)](https://pepy.tech/project/paywix)

-Paywix is a lightweight SDK for payment processing for the python based applications, the package was initially supported only with the Django framework.
-In the new version, the package is supported by all python-based applications.
+Paywix is a lightweight software development kit (SDK) for payment processing, designed specifically for Python-based applications.
+It has been expanded to support all Python-based applications.
+This allows developers to integrate payment processing into their applications using the familiar Python programming language and makes it easier to add this functionality to a wide range of applications.

 ### Currently supported Payment Gateways